syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timeline/items.md

 # Items in ##Platform_Name## Timeline control

-The `items` property in Timeline is responsible for providing the data that will be displayed as individual timeline entries where each item can be customized using various properties.
+The Timeline items can be added by using the `items` property.
+Each item can be configured with options such as `content`, `oppositeContent`, `dotCss`, `disabled` and `cssClass`.

-## Defining Content
+## Adding content

-The `content` property specifies the main text or information displayed within the timeline item.
+You can define the item content using the `content` property.

-### String-based Content
+### String-based content

-You can directly provide a simple, static content that describes the timeline item.
+You can define string content for the Timeline items.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/Timeline/item-configuration/separator/tagHelper %}
+{% include code-snippet/timeline/items/content/string-based/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="Separator.cs" %}
-{% include code-snippet/Timeline/item-configuration/separator/separator.cs %}
+{% include code-snippet/timeline/items/content/string-based/stringbased.cs %}
 {% endhighlight %}
 {% endtabs %}